rsm-wew068/dsc204-scalable-data-systems/README.md

-# Scalable Data Systems — Programming Projects
+# DSC 204A: Scalable Data Systems

 **Portfolio of distributed data processing and parallel computing projects** demonstrating production-grade engineering with Ray, Modin, and collective communication algorithms.